Safely navigating your business through international trade restrictions and financial sanctions

 The last 10 years has seen a steady increase in sanctions and trade restrictions from the US, EU and UK, as well as many of their allies.
 In turn, these restrictions have global impact through their application to international banks, insurance and re-insurance, shipping, commodities and other means of trade.
 The US remains the main enforcer of sanctions and export controls, but there are signs of a tougher approach elsewhere, including in the UK, where responsibility for export controls and sanctions now involves the Department for International Trade, HM Treasury, the Foreign and Commonwealth Office and HMRC, among other agencies.
 Falling foul of these restrictions risks substantial fines and possibly imprisonment.

 Our Export Controls and Sanctions team will explain what the latest rules mean for you, and how to deal with them pragmatically and strategically.
-We’ll coordinate with Taylor Vinters Via in Singapore and our network of expert and trusted counsel in key global jurisdictions, including the US and Germany.
+We’ll coordinate with Taylor Vinters Via in Singapore and, through our ONE international counsel model, our network of trusted, knowledgeable counsel in key global jurisdictions, including the US and Germany.
 Our combined advice will be based on accurate, on-the-spot assessments of the political climate and national and international law and practice.
 Together, it means you benefit from expert support, worldwide.

 Given our firm’s wider focus, we have particular specialisms in helping early-stage businesses to build proportionate and scalable trade compliance procedures, and in the application of trade controls to technology and software exports globally.